Twitter You can also follow a number of our contributors (some of whom don't blog) on Twitter.

 by Mark Côté RSS

-Stuff that landed in 2016 Here’s a sampling of improvements to BMO that were launched in 2016.
-Improvements to bug-modal We’ve continued to refine the modal bug view, aka the “experimental UI”.
+We’ve continued to refine the modal bug view, aka the “experimental UI”.
 The BMO team fixed 39 bugs relating to the new interface in 2016.
 We’ve got a couple more blockers before we make the modal view the default, which should happen in the middle of January.
 We know there are a still a few outstanding bugs and some missing functionality, so we will leave the standard view available for a little while, at least until all the blockers of bug 1273046 are resolved.
+All future improvements to the bug view will happen only on the modal UI, which is not just more usable but also more hackable.

 16. May 2016